Markets hit new highs. Is your portfolio prepared for what comes next?

 Before investing in bonds, you should understand the risks involved, including credit risk and market risk.
 Bond investments are also subject to interest rate risk such that when interest rates rise, the prices of bonds can decrease, and the investor can lose principal value if the investment is sold prior to maturity.

 The opinions stated are as of the date of this report and for general information purposes only.
-This information is not directed to any specific investor or potential investor and should not be interpreted as specific recommendations or investment advice.
+This information is not directed to any specific investor or potential investor, and should not be interpreted as a specific recommendation or investment advice.
 Investors should make investment decisions based on their unique investment objectives and financial situation.